 Best Overall: Crest 3D White Brilliance Toothpaste

-In just three days, this toothpaste can remove up to 95% of surface stains.
+Crest promises that this toothpaste can remove up to 100 percent of surface stains in five days.
 That is pretty impressive, and that’s precisely what makes it Crest’s most advanced formula.
 The toothpaste also prevents future stains with its 3X Stain Fighting Power.
 Though powerful, it's safe even for those with sensitive teeth and is safe on enamel.
 Plus, it contains fluoride to fight cavities.

 Best Budget: Arm & Hammer Advance White Extreme Whitening Toothpaste

-This toothpaste whitens with peroxide and baking soda for double the effectiveness, lifting stains and bringing a brighter smile.
-It contains fluoride to prevent cavities, removes plaque in tough-to-reach spots, controls tartar, neutralizes harmful acids that can erode and weaken enamel, delivers a deep clean by penetrating between teeth to reach the gum line, and has a low abrasion formula that won’t hurt enamel.
-The Stain Defense technology prevents new stains from forming, too, all in a clean mint flavor.
+This toothpaste whitens with peroxide and baking soda meant for maximum effectiveness, lifting stains and bringing a brighter smile.
+With fluoride, it promises to help prevent cavities, neutralize harmful acids that can erode and weaken enamel, and has a low abrasion formula that won’t hurt enamel.
+The Stain Defense technology promises to prevent new stains from forming, too, all in a clean mint flavor.
 Plus, with the low price, you can stock up without your wallet noticing.